-Students have the right to inspect and review their education records.
-The College requires prior notice and reserves the right to deny access to confidential letters and recommendations associated with admission, employment/job placement, or honors, to other records to which the student has waived the rights of inspection, and to records containing information about more than one student.
+Students have the right to inspect and review their education records within 45 days of the day a college receives such request.
+A student should submit to the Registrar, Dean, head of the academic department, or other appropriate official a written request that identifies the record(s) the student wishes to inspect.
+The appropriate official will arrange for access and notify the student of the time and place where the records may be inspected.
+If the records are not maintained by the college official to whom the request was submitted, the official shall advise the student of the correct official to whom the request should be addressed.
+The College reserves the right to deny access to confidential letters and recommendations associated with admission, employment/job placement, or honors, to other records to which the student has waived the rights of inspection, and to records containing information about more than one student.

-Challenge of Records
+Amendment of Records

-Students have the right to challenge records they believe to be inaccurate, incomplete, or incorrectly disseminated.
-If the outcome of the challenge is unsatisfactory, the student has the right to a hearing.
+Students have the right to request the amendment of records they believe to be inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+A student who wishes to ask the college to amend a record should write the college official responsible for the record, identify the specific part of the record that the student wants changed, and specify the reason why it should be so changed.
+If the colleges decides not to amend the record as requested, the college will notify the student in writing of the decision and the student's right to a hearing regarding that decision.
 If the outcome of the hearing is unsatisfactory, the student may submit an explanatory statement for inclusion in the educational record.
 Such a statement shall become part of the information contained in the educational record and disclosed with it.